This page was once called ¨The Dream.¨

 Create our own systems for rainwater catchment, waste compòsting, and greywater use using the natural contour and geography of the land to our advantage.

-Grow, harvest, and eat our own energy staples, nutritious foods, and medicinal herbs like banana, plantain, yuca (cassava), camote (tropical sweet potato), malabar spinach, albaca (tropical basil), lemongrass, cinnamon, and more.
+Grow our own energy staples, nutritious foods, and medicinal herbs like banana, plantain, yuca (cassava), camote (tropical sweet potato), malabar spinach, albaca (tropical basil), lemongrass, cinnamon, and more.

 Utilize old-fashioned methods of food preservation such as fermenting, salting, pickling, drying, canning, and making jams/marmalades.